 At the national level, governments are urged to appoint or strengthen existing nutrition focal points to coordinate efforts by line ministries and other stakeholders to improve people’s nutrition, including the following:

-(a) prepare, as early as possible, and not later than 2015, an assessment of their national policies, strategies, plans and programmes with reference to the commitments in the Rome Declaration and Framework for Action, based on analyses of country situations and developed with the active participation of all relevant ministries, local governments and communities, nongovernmental and research organizations and the private sector; as appropriate, establish a process for revision within the following two years.
+(a) prepare, as early as possible, and not later than 2015, an assessment of their national policies, strategies, plans and programmes with reference to the commitments in the Rome Declaration and Framework for Action, based on analyses of country situations and developed with the active participation of all relevant ministries, local governments and communities, non-governmental and research organizations and the private sector; as appropriate, establish a process for revision within the following two years.

 (b) mobilize and allocate adequate financial, technical, human and institutional resources necessary for implementing policies, strategies, plans and programmes for improving nutrition.